simpledotorg/simple-server/doc/howto/run_notification_experiments.md

 - **max_patients_per_day**: _The maximum number of patients to be enrolled per day_
   - For current patient experiments, this value should be well above the average number of daily appointments in that environment so that all eligible patients get reminders
   - For stale patient experiments:
+    - This is to stagger the messages over the course of the experiment so as to not overwhelm clinics with many patients coming to a clinic on the same day
-    - The entire stale patient pool should be rotated through within the experiment duration, so if you have 1000 stale patients in the system, max_patients_per_day = total_stale_patients/experiment_duration = 1000/30 = ~ 33 patients
+    - The entire stale patient pool should be rotated through within the experiment duration, so if you there are 1000 stale patients in the system, max_patients_per_day = total_stale_patients/experiment_duration = 1000/30 = ~ 33 patients
-    - A nice side effect is that since the pool of eligible patients is usually way larger, this field helps limit the daily enrollments to a manageable number.
-This way we can consistently manage our messaging costs
+    - A nice side effect of this is that since the pool of eligible patients is usually way larger, this cap enables up to consistently manage our messaging costs
   - Usually, you can set the higher of the two for both experiment types
 - **start_time**: _Enrollments will begin at this point in time_
   - A note on experiment timelines can be found [here](https://github.com/simpledotorg/simple-server/blob/master/doc/arch/019-ab-testing-enhancements.md#experiment-timeline)
+  - As far as possible, set up experiments to start at the beginning of the month.
+It will be easier to keep track of and manage experiments this way.
 - **end_time**: _Enrollments will stop at this point in time_
 - **filters**: _Regions to send notifications in_
   - This field is a hash of mutually exclusive `include/exclude` region filters for `states`, `blocks` & `facilities`.